- Creating a new deployment/subscription

 Restoring a backup into a brand-new deployment using our “Create from backup” feature is a convenient way to change plans.
 Alternatively, you can manually take a backup and then restore it to a new deployment on the desired plan.
 Note that both of these methods will require you to update your application’s connection URI (host, port and database name) and require downtime.

-If you would like a seamless plan change and are migrating from a Shared Cluster plan to a Dedicated Cluster plan or between Dedicated Cluster plans, contact firstname.lastname@example.org.
-We will then use our rolling node replacement process which requires no change in connection string.
+If you would like a seamless plan change and are migrating from a Shared Cluster plan to a Dedicated Cluster plan or between Dedicated Cluster plans, we can use our seamless rolling node replacement process which requires no change in connection string.